dmcclory/Mystery/README.md

 - it just needs to be useful, for me

+- list of variables to watch
+- list of variables to exclude
+- list of functions to watch

 - it should let someone who doesn't know about set_trace_func get something useful out of it
   - if people want to mega-customize it, they can just write their own trace_func